Iaido is a martial art that studies the movements associated with drawing and cutting with the Japanese sword.

 To practice we wear a keikogi (jacket), obi (belt), hakama (skirt-like trousers), and knee pads.
 We generally train with a blunt practice sword called an iaito.

-The Araki Mujinsai Ryu Rugamine Dojo is a not-for-profit club aimed at studying iaido in Las Vegas.
+The Araki Mujinsai Ryu Rugamine Dojo is a club aimed at studying iaido in Las Vegas.